palmerlab/behaviour_box/README.md

 `TrialReward()`
 : This function returns a character corresponding to the lick status

     - 'L'
     : correct hit on left port

     - 'R'
     : correct hit on right port

     - 'l'
-        :incorrect lick on left port
+    : incorrect lick on left port

     - 'r'
-        :incorrect lick on right port
+    : incorrect lick on right port

     - '-'
-        :unknown; in conditioning this
+    : unknown; in conditioning this
          function exits before the animal has
          a chance to respond

     - 'M'
     : No lick detected during reward period